EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 EAN-13 Encoding

-EAN-13 uses an elegant trick: the first digit isn't encoded in bars at all.
+EAN-13 uses a clever trick: the first digit isn't encoded in bars at all.
 Instead, it's embedded in the parity pattern used to encode digits 2-7.
 The left half uses two encoding sets (L and G patterns) whose combination determines the first digit.
 The right half uses R patterns.

 EAN-8 Encoding